namtung-git/website/README.md

 Yes, you can fork this repo **with attribution** !

 I would love to keep my website open source, as long as you give me credit when you use this code for your own website.
-I spent significant amount of time building and designing this website, and it's also my first one so I'm hugely proud of it!
-Hence, please give me proper credit by linking back to [khe-le.netlify.app](https://khe-le.netlify.app).
+I spent significant amount of time building and designing this website (also my first one ever) so I'm hugely proud of it!
+Sooo, please give me proper credit by linking back to [khe-le.netlify.app](https://khe-le.netlify.app).
 Thank you!

-If you have questions about implementation, please feel free to refer to the [Gatsby docs](https://www.gatsbyjs.org/docs/).
+If you have questions about implementation, please refer to the [Gatsby docs](https://www.gatsbyjs.org/docs/).

 Also, here are some cool starters and themes from codebushi you may find useful when first building your site with Gatsby:

 [Codebushi Gatsby Starters](https://codebushi.com/gatsby-starters-and-themes/)